ShreyashRajgire/Grad-Salary-Insights/README.md

 # Recent-Grads-Salary-Analysis

-This repository contains a comprehensive analysis of recent graduate salaries in the United States, leveraging data from the Tidy Tuesday project (2018-10-16).
+This repository contains a comprehensive analysis of recent graduate salaries in the United States, leveraging data .
 The analysis aims to uncover insights into the factors influencing salary variations, with a particular focus on major category, gender representation, and popularity of different majors.

 ## Motivation